reactive-systems/tsltools/README.md

   helping to understand why some specification are unrealizable.
 The strategies are in the form of a CFM.
 * `tslcoregen` generate so called *TSL unrealizability cores*, i.e. the minimal amount of guarantees of some specification that render it unrealizable.
+Can be run with e.g. `./tslcoregen spec.tsl -r /home/msantolu/Github/tsltools/tlsfSynth_stdin.sh`.
+Needs full path.
 * `tslminrealizable` generate so called *minimal assumption cores*, i.e. the minimal amount of assumptions of some specification that render it realizable.